 Why choose Klaus?

-Here’s how Klaus makes conversation reviews efficient and enjoyable:
+Here’s how we make QA efficient and enjoyable:

-- Klaus integrates with all popular help desk solutions (like Intercom, Zendesk, Help Scout, etc.) and pulls support interactions automatically in for review.
+- Seamlessly integrates with all popular help desk solutions (Intercom, Zendesk, Help Scout, etc.) and pulls support interactions automatically in for review.

 - Custom scorecards allow you to create rating criteria that suit your team’s needs.

-- Advanced filtering and features for building random samples help you find the right conversations to review.
+- AI tools (Natural Language Processing and Machine Learning) to automate the process and help you find the right conversations to review.

-- Automatic Slack and email notifications make sure your agents always know about the feedback they’ve received.
+- Slack and email notifications make sure your agents always know about the feedback they’ve received.

-- Easy reporting and Internal Quality Score tracking help you keep an eye on your team’s performance and immediately notice any changes that need your attention.
+- Easy reporting and data tracking to help you keep an eye on your team’s performance and immediately notice any changes that need your attention.

 Klaus is a universal tool for all quality-oriented customer service teams, used by small and large teams alike.
 Here are a few examples of how companies are using it:

-What other questions do you have about conversation reviews, customer service quality, or life in general?
-Let us know in the comments below and we’ll be happy to share our thoughts.
+What other questions do you have about customer service quality, reviews, kittens, panthers, or life in general?